-Each student enrolled in LECOM is individually responsible for knowledge of the current academic regulations, the general and specific requirements, and the operational policies as contained in the Academic Catalog and Student Handbook and other official documents or announcements of LECOM.
-This Handbook can be viewed electronically on the LECOM web site at https://lecom.edu/academics/academic-catalog/
+Each student enrolled at LECOM is individually responsible for understanding and adhering to the current academic regulations, general and specific requirements, and operational policies outlined in the Academic Catalog and Student Handbook, and other official LECOM documents or announcements.
+The Handbook is available for electronic viewing on the LECOM website.